Industrial Engineering BS

 A degree in industrial engineering offers students a significant opportunity for a flexible long-term career.
 Employers have consistently praised the quality of RIT's industrial engineering graduates, noting that the range of their abilities includes both strong technical knowledge and communication skills.
 Graduates have used their technical base as a springboard to careers in management, consulting, manufacturing, sales, health care, law, and education.

 Because of the flexible nature of the major, the industrial engineering student can gain a breadth of knowledge in many different areas of industrial engineering, including, but not limited to, advanced manufacturing, distribution/logistics, ergonomics/human factors, modeling/simulation, and sustainable design and development.
 Students may choose free and professional electives for this purpose.
 Faculty are committed to high-quality engineering education as well as the program's educational objectives.

 - Bachelor of Science Degree (5 year, including 1 year of co-op) Options in: Ergonomics/Human Factors, Supply Chain Management, Manufacturing, and Lean Six Sigma

 - Approximately 244 students are enrolled in this program

 Cooperative Education & Experiential Education Component

-Student Skills & CapabilitiesUse of computers as an engineering tool; including programming and PC applications (AutoCAD, MS Project, Access, Minitab)
+Student Skills & CapabilitiesUse of computers for programming & PC applications (AutoCAD, MS Project, Access, Minitab)